Insider - Korean Language Learning App

 Design Improvements:

-1. Edited Discussions in collaborative challenges to keep users task-oriented.
+1. Edited Discussions in collaborative challenges to keep users task-oriented

-1. Added Report feature to flag inappropriate behavior.
+1. Added reporting to flag inappropriate behavior

 1. Introduced a Penalty System: